 -

-A 9.5" black chef's knife with FC61 super steel and pakkawood handle, hand-sharpened for precision.
+A hand-sharpened, black chef's knife made with FC61 super steel and pakkawood handles.

 Pros: sharpness, lightweight, balance